 The worst thing you can ever do is skip meals, especially breakfast.
-Think about how long your body has gone without fuel overnight and now you want to wake up, make it go and not give it any sustenance?
-Breakfast is a must-have, but then so are mid-morning and mid-afternoon snacks, a decent lunch and delicious dinner.
+Think about how long your body has gone without fuel overnight and now you want to wake up, make it go, and not give it any sustenance?
+Breakfast is a must-have, but then so are mid-morning and mid-afternoon snacks, a decent lunch, and a delicious dinner.
 Most people can actually afford to eat more than they currently do, but the funny thing is that they’re overweight from not eating enough food.
 Sounds counter-intuitive, doesn’t it?
 But it’s true.

-When you’re more hungry, you tend to overeat when the next meal time rolls around.
+When you’re more hungry, you tend to overeat when the next mealtime rolls around.
 Plus your body has become so run down from not having enough nutrients to keep it going, that when it does actually get some fuel it holds onto it as storage.
-Kind of like a back-up plan in case you decide not to eat again for an extended period of time.
+Kind of like a backup plan in case you decide not to eat again for an extended period of time.

 You can keep your metabolism working regularly and efficiently by feeding your body regularly and when you’re hungry.